Franz-Ludwig Schenk Graf von Stauffenberg

 Count Franz-Ludwig Schenk von Stauffenberg (Franz-Ludwig Gustav Schenk Graf von Stauffenberg; born 4 May 1938) is a German lawyer and politician from the CSU.
 He was a member of the Bundestag from 1976 to 1987 and of the European Parliament from 1984 to 1992.
 He is the son of World War II colonel and resistance leader Claus von Stauffenberg.

 Family

 Franz-Ludwig Gustav Schenk Graf von Stauffenberg is the third son of Claus Schenk Graf von Stauffenberg and Nina Schenk Gräfin von Stauffenberg.
+Through his mother, he is a fourth cousin of King Charles III of the United Kingdom.

 He married Elisabeth Freiin von und zu Guttenberg, born in Pähl on 5 July 1944, on 25 May 1965 in Guttenberg.